obimultiplex

 Below is an example for the minimal description of the PCRs multiplexed in the sequencing library.
 In the new version of OBITools4 this file is a CSV file.

-The first line is mandatory and must contains at least the five column names presented below:
+The first line is mandatory and must contain at least the five column names presented below:

 • experiment: the name of the experiment that allows for grouping of samples;